 Can fruits and veggies help fight off a virus?

 Yes and no. Consuming adequate amounts of a variety of colorful fresh fruits and vegetables is vital.
 These foods will not prevent viruses or bacteria from entering the body, but they can help keep the immune system stronger for the fight.

-Green vegetables are especially valuable because they are naturally lower in fat and starches and they also have the ability to reduce or balance an over acid system of damaging inflammation.
+Green vegetables are especially valuable because they are naturally lower in fat and starches and have the ability to reduce or balance an over acid system of damaging inflammation.

 Can taking digestive enzymes help our immune system?

 The body naturally produces digestive enzymes.
 At times though, these enzymes don’t get the job done, so we may need to add them in supplement form.

 Digestive enzymes help break down the carbohydrates or sugars, fats, proteins, and certain fibers in food so they can be used by the body.
 Enzyme activity starts in the mouth and communicates to the stomach, pancreas, and small intestine for their release to help digest and absorb nutrients.

 Also, the nutrients in these foods can then be assimilated and absorbed better when enzymes work efficiently.
 Typically digestive enzyme supplementation should be taken with food.

 Prebiotics are fibers from certain foods that stimulate good bacteria in our gut.
 Prebiotics help increase the population of beneficial gut microbes, enhance vitamin production, and help digestion.